ThereforeGames/unprompted/docs/MANUAL.md

 Supports the `_escape` parg to remove square brackets from the returned value.
 This is useful for when you want to use the result of `[get]` as a shortcode argument.

 Supports the `_parse` parg to parse any shortcodes inside the returned value.
 This is useful when used in conjunction with `[set _defer]`.
+Note that global variables are parsed automatically.
+After parsing, the result is stored to the variable.

+Supports the `_read_only` parg which is used in conjunction with `_parse` to prevent the variable from being overwritten by the parsed result.

 ```
 My name is [get name]